telliott99/MySwift/part1/strings.rst

     [Tom, Sean, Joan]
     >

-Not only is the ``NSString`` method called, but the type that is returned is a Swift [Int] rather than an Objective C NSArray.
+Not only is the ``NSString`` method called, but the type that is returned is a Swift [String] rather than an Objective C NSArray of NSString objects.

 Another useful thing is that one can go back and forth between String and NSString pretty easily: